With three months in the books, Maine sports betting readies for Super Bowl

 Maine heads into Super Sunday riding the momentum of three months that, according to state Gambling Control Board chair Steven Silver, have been a good start for sports betting.
 With November, December and January in the books, Maine has pulled in revenue of over $1.4 million.
 January was the biggest month of the three, with the state earning $546,149 in revenue.

-Maine keeps 10% in tax from all revenue on sports betting, following payouts to bettors and federal tax.
+Maine keeps 10% in tax from all wagers placed on sports betting, following payouts to bettors and federal tax.

 “Three months in, the initial marketing pushes have gotten the customers in and used to the app,” Silver said.
 “All in all, (January) was a good month for the books and the state, and it meets projections of that roughly $500,000 a month in tax revenue.”